splunk/public-o11y-docs/admin/user-management/roles/roles-and-capabilities-about.rst

   * - :strong:`Role`
     - :strong:`Capabilities`
   * - read-only
-    - Read-only access to most actions and pages including settings for most products except: the Subscription usage pages, and some admin pages.
+    - Read-only access to most actions and pages including settings for most products except the subscription usage pages, and some admin pages.
   * - subscription usage
     - Access to Subscription usage page only, plus the read-only capabilities.
   * - power